Frequently Asked Questions

 How many tickets can I buy?

-You are able to purchase a maximum of two adult tickets per Quicket account.
+If you are allocated a ticket through the Lottery, you can purchase a maximum of two adult tickets.
 If you only bought one ticket, you are able to go back and buy one more on your account.
+If you are allocated a Reserve ticket, you will be offered one ticket to purchase.

 How much is a ticket for my child?

 Children aged 15 and under at the start of the festival will be admitted for free.
-They still require a free child’s ticket acquired in advance from Quicket.
+They still require a free child’s ticket acquired in advance from the Kiwiburn ticketing app.
 Be prepared to show proof of age at Gate.
 As children 15 and under are admitted free of charge, they do not become automatic members of the Kiwiburn Incorporated Society.

 Participants ages 16-18 require full-price tickets.